Posts

 Image

 A three-hour drive east brought us to the outskirts of Royal Tunbridge Wells.
 The owners welcomed us and introduced us to the animals we were to look after over the next 3 weeks.
-It seems we have our work cut out as the pets include 8 ducks, 6 Alpacas, 3 chickens, 2 dogs and 2 cats.
-The only thing missing is a partridge in a pear tree!
-The house is of an 'Oast' design that incorporates cylindrical sections used many years ago to dry hops for beer brewing.
-A fire was lit in the lower central area and heat travelled up and released from the flue at the apex of the 'cone'.
-The flue has a wind vane that rotates to chase wind direction Royal Tunbridge Wells has many dwellings that incorporate Oasts.
+It seems we have our work cut out as the pets include 8 ducks, 6 Alpacas, 3 chickens, 2 dogs, 2 cats and a partridge in a...
+No!
+The house is of an 'oast' design that incorporates cylindrical sections, used many years ago to dry hops for beer brewing.
+A fire was lit in the lower central area and heat travelled up and was released from the flue at the apex of the 'cone'.
+The flue has a wind vane that swings around to chase wind direction.
+Royal Tunbridge Wells has many dwellings that incorporate oasts.
 The view from the back.
-The Oast ground floor sections comprise of (L to R) Dining room, Bedroom 4, and Music room.
+The oast ground floor sections comprise of (L to R) Dining room, Bedroom 4, and Music room.
 The upper floors are Bedrooms 1 to 3.
-One of the first-floor bedrooms situated in an Oast 'cone' The pets have been wonderful.
-Stanley is 4 years old and fo...
+One of the first-floor bedrooms situated in an oast 'cone' The pets have been wonderful.
+Stanley is 4 years old and followed me everywhe...

 110. 'Allan's Farm' - Shaftesbury - UK - House and Pet Sitting - Episode 34